-After this lesson, the student will be able to describe different communities and discuss the benefits and disadvantages that different places offer.
+After this Intermediate ESL lesson, the student will be able to describe different communities and talk about the benefits and disadvantages that different places offer.

 Warm-up: adjectives to describe places